Contact 4d Chern-Simons theory: Generalities: Regularized 4d CS theory and 2d IFT's

-Clearly, we select the first option in \eqref{z} and \eqref{z'} to ensure that the pair $(A_{\mu},\tilde{A}_{\mu})$ belong to the same space of BC solutions as $A_{\mu}$.
-Both solutions must be preserved by the action of $\mathcal{G}_{0}$, of course.
+Clearly, we select the first option in \eqref{z} and \eqref{z'} to ensure that the pair $(A_{\mu},\tilde{A}_{\mu})$ belong to the same boundary eom solutions space as $A_{\mu}$.
+Both must be preserved by the action of $\mathcal{G}_{0}$, of course.